- Sublime luxury

 New for the 2015 model year was the Mulsanne Speed, a special higher-performance model that nonetheless captures all of the luxury and grace of the standard Mulsanne, while hiding a slightly darker, rowdier side.

-Under the hood of the Bentley Mulsanne is a 6.75-liter V-8 engine—an important historical displacement for Bentley—but, like many modern V-8s, wearing a pair of turbochargers.
+Bentley stuffs under the hood of each Mulsanne a 6.75-liter V-8 that's an important historical displacement for Bentley, but like many modern V-8s, the Mulsanne's engine wears a pair of turbochargers.
 The resulting output is monstrous in standard form: 505 horsepower and 752 pound-feet of torque.
-The resulting acceleration is brisk, reaching 60 mph from rest in just 5.1 seconds, 100 mph in 11.6 seconds, and a top speed of 184 mph.
+The big sedan rushes up to 60 mph in just 5.1 seconds, on the way to a top speed of 184 mph.

 That 811 lb-ft of torque figure also gives the Mulsanne Speed claim to the title of the most torque from any gasoline series production car in the world (now that the Bugatti Veyron's run is finished).

-Seating, front and rear, is eminently comfortable, infinitely adjustable, and truly beautiful.
+The front and rear seats are supremely comfortable, beautiful, and infinitely adjustable.
 Opt for the executive rear seat package and you gain reclining rear seats and iPad-based workstations that fold out of the rear of the front seats.
-All Mulsannes are available with a bottle cooler (for wine or champagne) with matching flutes that sit between the rear passengers.
-The front seat is no help-only zone, either: it’s rich and lavish and as well-finished as the rest of the car.
+All Mulsannes can be equipped with a champagne chiller, with matching flutes of course, that fits between the rear seats.
+For a car with so many chauffeur features, the front seats are just as rich and opulent as the rears—feel free to drive yourself if you like.

 Other standard and available options include remote rear-seat control of infotainment system; acoustic glazing with infrared reflective layer; rear privacy blinds; front and rear cigar lighters with ashtrays; a pop-out tray with iPhone 5/6 or other smartphone connectivity in the center dash; CD, DVD, SD, and USB inputs; Bluetooth connectivity; and much more.

-The 2016 Bentley Mulsanne hasn’t been crash tested by the usual agencies, but it does offer a host of standard safety equipment, including front driver and passenger airbags; head and thorax airbags for front and rear passengers; seatbelts with pyrotechnic pre-tensioners and force limiters; ISOFIX child seat tethers; and a standard interior volumetric alarm system.
+The 2016 Bentley Mulsanne hasn't been crash tested by the usual agencies, but it does offer a host of standard safety equipment, including a standard complement of airbags and traction control systems, child-seat tethers, and pre-tensioning seat belts.

 If you're concerned with gas mileage, the Bentley Mulsanne may not be for you: the 2016 model rates 11 mpg city, 18 highway, 13 combined.
 This figure reflects the vast power output and substantial curb weight of the Mulsanne; it does, after all, feature cylinder-deactivation technology to disable four of the eight cylinders while cruising at constant speed.